Testing Western Digital's Bargaining Power

 Toshiba hosts its AGM later today (Wednesday 28th June) and this will likely reveal the company’s current financial situation as well as the progression of plans regarding this unit; with the lawsuit in focus, they are likely to offer a pessimistic view on WDC’s chances of securing the unit, however, their need for cash may nullify this statement and over the following weeks it will become clear how strong WDC’s bargaining power is.

-Western Digital will announce their Q4 results on Friday (30th June) and have recently increased their eps guidelines as they expect to provide very positive figures for FY17.
+Western Digital will announce their Q4 results next month (27th July) and have recently increased their eps guidelines as they expect to provide positive figures for FY17.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.